MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ms.date: 10/24/2019
 ms.topic: quickstart
 ---
-# Cloud App Security best practices
+# Defender for Cloud Apps best practices

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides best practices for protecting your organization by using Microsoft Cloud App Security.
-These best practices come from our experience with Cloud App Security and the experiences of customers like you.
+This article provides best practices for protecting your organization by using Microsoft Defender for Cloud Apps.
+These best practices come from our experience with Defender for Cloud Apps and the experiences of customers like you.

 The best practices discussed in this article include: